cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 tag: deep-dive
 ---

-# Mandatory Exercise
+# Week 2 Exercise

 You are about to perform a small, simple exercise on Hackerrank, to confirm your attendance so far and check you're paying attention!
-Before you [try](https://hr.gs/ida-c2-exercise-week-2), here is a summary of what you will be asked to do.
+Before you [try](https://hr.gs/ida-c3-week-2-ex), here is a summary of what you will be asked to do.

 The public repository for this project can be found [here](https://github.com/b9lab/ida-exercise-week-2-student-repo).
 You may want to clone it to your local computer for practice.